Find out what happens when you return from studying abroad, including details about marks and degree classifications.

 - non-linear conversion has been reduced, where possible;

-- School Progression and Award Boards (PAB) may refer cases via the Absurd Outcome regulation where conversion of the study abroad mark introduces inflation/deflation which has a significant impact on an individual student.
+- School Progression and Award Boards (PAB) may refer cases via the Individual Inequitable Outcome (IIO) regulation where conversion of the study abroad mark introduces inflation/deflation which has a significant impact on an individual student.

 The scales will be reviewed every three years.